J4NN0/deep-learning-cnn/README.md

 - Dropout
 - Number of neurons

-Finally, focused on the type and the number of used layer.
+Finally, focused on the type and the number of used layers.

 ### ResNet18

-A pretrained netowrk on ImageNet and finetune it on the CIFAR 100 training set.
+A pre-trained network on ImageNet and finetune it on the CIFAR 100 training set.

 # Resources